sikai00/tp/docs/UserGuide.md

 Format: `addMeeting i/INDEX d/DATE st/START_TIME et/END_TIME dn/DESCRIPTION`

+* A meeting contains the `INDEX` of the client in the clients list, the `DATE` and `TIME` for the meeting, and the `DESCRIPTION` of the meeting.
 * `INDEX` refers to the number of the client you are meeting with, as shown by executing the [`listClient`](#512-list-clients-listclient) command.
 * `DATE` should be given in the format DDMMYYYY.
 For example, 01022022 represents 1 February 2022.
 * `START_TIME` and `END_TIME` should be give in the format HHMM.
 For example, 1234 represents the 12:34PM.
-* A meeting contains the `INDEX` of the client in the clients list, the `DATE` and `TIME` for the meeting, and the `DESCRIPTION` of the meeting.

 Use case:
 1. You have just scheduled a meeting with a client!
 You can use this command to add the details of the meeting into _MyInsuRec_ to help remember the meeting details.

 Examples:
+* Add meeting for client with an `INDEX` of 1
   * `addMeeting i/1 d/28092022 st/1400 et/1500 dn/Alex's Policy Renewal`

 <div markdown="span" class="alert alert-success">**:bulb: Tips and tricks:**
 MyInsuRec can help you detect conflicting meeting times!
 For example, attempting to add a meeting from 1330 to 1430 when you already have one scheduled for 1300 to 1400 will display an error message.